jpetazzo/postgresql-on-dotcloud/README.rst

 ::

    git clone git://github.com/jpetazzo/postgresql-on-dotcloud.git
+   dotcloud create myapp
-   dotcloud push myapp postgresql-on-dotcloud
+   dotcloud push

 The superuser will be ``dotcloud`` (not ``root`` nor ``postgres``).
 The password will be shown at the end of the build process.
 You can also retrieve it by running::

-   dotcloud run myapp.db cat password
+   dotcloud run db cat password

 Master/Slave Setup